gitlabhq/gitlabhq/doc/university/glossary/README.md

 ### Version Control Software (VCS)

 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
-VCS [has evolved](https://docs.google.com/presentation/d/16sX7hUrCZyOFbpvnrAFrg6tVO5_yT98IgdAqOmXwBho/edit#slide=id.gd69537a19_0_32) from local version control systems, to centralized version control systems, to the present distributed version control systems like Git, Mercurial, Bazaar, and Darcs.
+VCS [has evolved](https://docs.google.com/presentation/d/16sX7hUrCZyOFbpvnrAFrg6tVO5_yT98IgdAqOmXwBho/edit#slide=id.gd69537a19_0_32) from local version control systems, to centralized version control systems, to the present [distributed version control systems](https://en.wikipedia.org/wiki/Distributed_version_control) like Git, Mercurial, Bazaar, and Darcs.
+If any server dies, and these systems were collaborating via it, any of the client repositories can be copied back up to the server to restore it.

 ### Virtual Private Cloud (VPC)

-An on demand configurable pool of shared computing resources allocated within a public cloud environment, providing some isolation between the different users using the resources.
+A [VPC](https://docs.gitlab.com/ce/university/glossary/README.html#virtual-private-cloud-vpc) is an on demand configurable pool of shared computing resources allocated within a public cloud environment, providing some isolation between the different users using the resources.
 GitLab users need to create a new Amazon VPC in order to [setup High Availability](https://docs.gitlab.com/ce/university/high-availability/aws/).

 ### Virtual private server (VPS)